rackerlabs/support-how-to/content/how-to/rackspace-fabric/fabric-ticketing/index.md

 <img width="290" alt="FT15" src="https://user-images.githubusercontent.com/98875667/156187836-c9be71b9-a9f2-408f-a918-84cb46e277f6.png">

 You can **Add Recipient** to the ticket as shown in the above image.
-The added recipients will get notification about the ticket once added.
-The **Add Recipient** pop over will hide contacts that have ticket notifications settings disabled on a dedicated account and does not apply to multi-cloud contacts.
+The added recipients will get notifications about the ticket once added.
+The **Add Recipient** popover will hide contacts that have ticket notification settings disabled on an account.

 <img width="280" alt="FT16" src="https://user-images.githubusercontent.com/98875667/156188912-77a59f2c-d667-4038-afa3-f4c4747a4db1.png">